-So what exactly is a concession?
+So what exactly does a rent concession mean?
 Simply put, a concession is any “reduction in price, rent or other benefit provided to a tenant or buyer as an inducement to buy or lease1.”

 While there are many ways to get creative with rent concessions, two types are most common in the apartment industry.

 Method A: ‘First month free’ type deals, where the concession is awarded out all at once.